section-engineering-education/engineering-education/content/articles/understanding-facial-recognition-using-local-binary-pattern-histogram-(lbph)-algorithm/index.md

 ---
 layout: engineering-education
-status:
+status: publish
-published:
+published: true
 url: /understanding-facial-recognition-using-local-binary-pattern-histogram-(lbph)-algorithm/
-title: Understanding facial recognition using local binary pattern histogram (LBPH) algorithm
+title: Understanding Facial Recognition Using Local Binary Pattern Histogram (LBPH) Algorithm
 description: This article will explain what LBPH algorithm is, its applications and how is it applied in facial recognition.
 It will further detail the process of facial recognition using LBPH and gauge its efficiency in performing facial recognition.
 Finally, this article will site some the best application areas of LBPH.
 author: ruth-mare
-date: 2021-07-04T08:00:00-18:00
+date: 2021-07-06T08:00:00-18:00
-topics: []
+topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: